• Skip to main content

 One of the main differences between the Epiphone and the ESP LTD is in how the neck connects to the body.
 While the EC-256 has a set neck, the Les Paul 100 neck is bolted on.

 In addition, the guitar doesn’t feature any special cutouts or indents on the backside that would make access to higher frets more comfortable.
 It’s just has the standard construction and ergonomic design of the cheaper Epiphone Special series.
-But looking at its price and some of the other great features, we can’t really complain that much about these drawbacks.
+But looking at its price and some of the other great features, you can’t really complain that much about these drawbacks.

 As already mentioned, the guitar comes with two humbucker pickups.
 These are stock Epiphone humbuckers, the same kind that you’d find on most of their lower-priced guitars.
-To be fair, we can’t really decide which of these guitars has better pickups as they’re fairly similar.
+To be fair, I can’t really decide which of these guitars has better pickups as they’re fairly similar.

 The main difference, is that the Epiphone Les Paul 100 comes with two volume and two tone knobs, which is the same formation you find on classic Gibson Les Paul guitars or other Epiphone models, like the Les Paul Studio LT .
-The ESP LTS Eclipse has only one tone knob, but it does have a coil-tapping feature, which the Epihpone does not.
+The ESP LTD Eclipse has only one tone knob, but it does have a coil-tapping feature, which the Epihpone does not.

 This means it is not as diverse in terms of the type of tone it can give you, but it’s still a pretty amazing guitar and you still have options to create great tones for blues, rock, jazz, hard rock, and even metal music.